2023 Frankfurt Galaxy season

 The 2023 Frankfurt Galaxy season is the third season of the new Frankfurt Galaxy team in the European League of Football.
-In the 2023 season the Galaxy plays in the Western Conference.
+In the 2023 season the Galaxy played in the Western Conference, finishing the regular season with a 10-2 record and reaching the playoffs.

 Preseason

 The 2021 champion announced the resigning of starting quarterback Jakeb Sullivan.
 Shortly after, the franchise re-signed local talent Lorenz Regler for the 2023 season.